major/MySQLTuner-perl/README.md

 always keep in mind that improvements in one area can **negatively affect** MySQL in other areas.

-It's **also important** to wait at least a day of uptime to get accurated results.
+It's **also important** to wait at least a day of uptime to get accurate results.
 In fact, running **mysqltuner** on a fresh restarted server is completely useless.

 **Seriously - please review the FAQ section below.**